|1. General provisions|

 vi: Pay attention to companies established in low tax rate regions (see Exhibit 1).

 7.8.4.
-While establishing the Beneficial Owner, it is possible to rely on information received in a format reproducible in writing from a credit institution registered in the Cyprus commercial register or from the branch of a foreign credit institution, or from a credit institution that has been registered or whose place of business is in a contracting state of the European Economic Area or an Equivalent Third Country (see Exhibit 1).
+While establishing the Beneficial Owner, it is possible to rely on information received in a format reproducible in writing from a credit institution registered in the Lithuanian commercial register or from the branch of a foreign credit institution, or from a credit institution that has been registered or whose place of business is in a contracting state of the European Economic Area or an Equivalent Third Country (see Exhibit 1).

 7.9.
 Identification of Politically Exposed Person